 Are you looking for a safe way to send money as a business?

-Sign up for a Statrys account and apply for a multi-currency business account.
+If you need to trade in foreign exchange for your business, consider signing up for a Statrys account and applying for a multi-currency business account.